-In September 2015, the Company filed with the SEC a \$75 million shelf registration statement on Form S-3 (File No. 333-206789) that allows the Company to issue any combination of common stock, preferred stock or warrants to purchase common stock or preferred stock (the 2015 Registration Statement).
+In September 2015, the Company filed with the Securities and Exchange Commission (the SEC) a \$75 million shelf registration statement on Form S-3 (the 2015 Shelf Registration Statement) (File No. 333-206789) that allows the Company to issue any combination of common stock, preferred stock or warrants to purchase common stock or preferred stock.
 This shelf registration was declared effective on September 25, 2015.